amylial/MoneyWise/README.md

 </p>

- MoneyWise is a React App showing news results from more than 90 sources.
-Uses data from [News API](https://newsapi.org/), it's responsive and super snappy for quick switching thanks to React Virtual DOM
+ MoneyWise is a React App to bridge the financial literacy gap among young adults across Canada by providing a financial dictionary and market news feed from 91 media outlets including Financial Times and The Wall Street Journal.
+It Uses data from [News API](https://newsapi.org/), it's responsive and super snappy for quick switching thanks to React Virtual DOM

 <p><a href="http://news-app.surge.sh/" class="btn btn-primary btn-md">Launch App</a></p>
 </div>